 2011 - Incremental Improvements

 At the end of February 2011, version 0.9 was released.
 In this time, so many internal changes happened to libGDX that it was hard keeping track of what was going on.
 But it paid off: libGDX 0.9 saw immense adoption, not only due to feature density, but also due to us starting to create video tutorials and making the setup process a lot easier.

 In March 2010, Zechner decided to open-source AFX, hosting it on Google Code under the GNU Lesser General Public License (LGPL).
 On the 6th of March 2010, the world saw the first libGDX code.
 In early April 2010, libGDX got its first contributor, Christoph Widulle.
 He helped with various bits and pieces and was a nice wall to bounce ideas against.
 His involvement was a sign to other people that contributing to libGDX is a thing.
 From then on, the list of contributors to libGDX started to grow slowly but steadily.

 2009 – When It All Began

 It all started in the middle of 2009, when Mario Zechner, the creator of libGDX, started developing a framework called AFX (Android Effects) to create Android Games.
-When he found that deploying the changes from desktop to Android device was cumbersome, he modified AFX to work on desktop as well, making it easier to test programs.
+When he discovered that deploying the changes from desktop to an Android device was cumbersome, he modified AFX to work on desktop as well, making it easier to test programs.